Slapo: A Schedule Language for Progressive Optimization of Large Deep Learning Model Training: Introduction

 \textbf{Challenge~2: Ease of Tuning --} In practice, an optimization scheme has a number of configurations to tune (e.g., pipeline stages, number of activation checkpoints) to get a combination that results in the best performance.
 Developers need to identify tunable configurations in the implementation and modify the model to expose them for effective tuning.
 This process can be tedious and error-prone especially when the model definition is closely tied to optimizations.

 In addition to manual optimization, the other set of optimization approaches converts the DL model into a number of \emph{static graphs} and leverages DL compilers to automatically apply optimizations.
-For example, JAX~\cite{jax2018github} is a compiler-based DL framework powered by a DL compiler XLA~\cite{xla}.
+For example, JAX~\cite{jax2018github} is a DL framework powered by a compiler XLA~\cite{xla}.
 JAX traces the entire model to obtain a whole graph statically, on top of which the compiler can perform aggressive optimizations such as operator fusion, expression simplification, and even 3D parallelism~\cite{zheng2022alpa}.
 Similarly, the recent release PyTorch 2.0~\cite{pytorch20} provides a compiler interface to trace PyTorch dynamic graph executions and construct static graphs in \fx~\cite{reed2022fx} for optimizations.
 While automatic optimization requires minimal engineering effort from model developers and addresses some of the challenges mentioned above, it also introduces two new challenges.

 \textbf{Challenge~3: Programmability --} Working on static model graphs is limited by the requirement that everything must be statically analyzable and deterministic.
 Frameworks may impose constraints on the users to facilitate the conversion to static graphs.
-For example, JAX programming model requires pure Python functions, no in-place updates, etc., so developers may need to rewrite the model to meet these constraints in order to make it runnable.
+For example, JAX programming model requires pure Python functions, no in-place updates, etc., so developers may need to rewrite the model to meet these constraints in order to make it runnable~\cite{jax2018github}.
+For another example, PyTorch 2.0 cannot trace through the collective operators like \texttt{all\_reduce} which are essential for distributed training~\cite{pytorch20}.
 Moreover, it is usually non-trivial for developers to control or configure the optimizations in fine granularity, such as disabling certain rules, or excluding certain operators from a compiler pass.

 \textbf{Challenge~4: Debuggability --} To make model implementation easy to understand and maintain, model developers usually implement layer modules (e.g., convolutional, fully connected, and attention layers) as building blocks, and use them to compose a model \emph{hierarchically}.
 However, to expand the scope of optimization and improve performance, DL compilers operating on a static model graph often flatten the hierarchy to create a single-level dataflow graph, and rewrite certain operators (e.g., decomposing the \texttt{batch\_norm} op into a number of smaller ones).
 This prevents developers from understanding and troubleshooting performance or convergence issues, as the optimized model may bear little resemblance to the original model implementation.